lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

              +-- ... --+- ...  -+- ... -+--------...-------+---------+

 ~~~~
-{: #Fig-NotLast title='Fragment Detailed Format for Fragments except the Last One, No ACK option'}
+{: #Fig-NotLast title='Fragment Detailed Format for Fragments except the Last One, No-ACK mode'}

-In any of the Window mode options, fragments except the last one SHALL conform the dtailed format defined in {{Fig-NotLastWin}}.
+In ACK-always or ACK-on-error, fragments except the last one SHALL conform the detailed format defined in {{Fig-NotLastWin}}.
 The total size of the fragment header in this format is R bits.

 ~~~~
              <------------ R ---------->